 Locked Out of the Loop: Plays a major part in the plot from By Schism Rent Asunder onward as the protagonists have to decide who to allow into their Inner Circle due to either how trustworthy an individual is or how they might react to the crisis of faith the truth would inevitably cause.

 Baron Seamount is a unique case in this.
-While his abilities would be incredibly useful combined with access to Owl in the short term, his status as a One-Man Industrial Revolution is far more valuable in Merlin's long term plans to get Safehold's people to embrace technological innovation.
+While his abilities would be incredibly useful combined with access to Owl in the short term, his status as a One-Man Industrial Revolutionwithout access to Owl's records is far more valuable in Merlin's long term plans to get Safehold's people to embrace technological innovation.
 Sharleyan, at least, is very displeased about the consensus being to keep him locked out.

 Logical Weakness: Just because the Church of God Awaiting doesn't know how the Charisians stay one step ahead of them doesn't mean they can't work out countermeasures against it, as the fourth, fifth, and sixth books demonstrate.

 Loophole Abuse: The Charisian leadership have to be very careful about dancing around the Proscriptions.
 Though doing so is made much easier once Father Paityr is inducted into the Inner Circle and cheerfully helps abuse said loopholes.

 Love at First Sight: Cayleb and Sharleyan upon their first face-to-face meeting.
 Played for laughs, really.

 Ludd Was Right: Word of God says that Langhorne and Bédard genuinely believed the Gbaba were punishment for humanity's technological hubris.

 Mathematician's Answer: Owl, Nimue/Merlin's AI, stubbornly sticks to literal answers for the first three books, despite its supposed learning ability.
 Only when it starts interacting with living Safeholdians does it improve with colloquial replies.